repleo/bounca/README.md

 ## Introduction

-BounCA let you setup a trusted encrypted communication network with your peers in a couple of minutes.
 Create a PKI, sign and revoke server and client X.509 v3 SSL certificates.
+Setting up a trusted encrypted communication network with your peers is a matter of minutes with BounCA.
-With BounCA you can secure your web applications and OpenVPN connections without passwords, and secure access to your private cloud services with your own HTTPS scheme.
+BounCA lets you  secure your web applications and OpenVPN connections without passwords, and secure access to your private cloud services with your own HTTPS scheme.
 Setting up a provisioning service for your Internet of Things devices was never so easy.

 ## Installation

-BounCA is a python3 based application, with a javascript vuetify frontend, and can be hosted on every platform capable of running python3 applications.
+BounCA is a Python Django based webapplication, with a Vuetify frontend, and can be hosted on every platform capable of running python3 applications.
 This tutorial describes how to deploy BounCA on a Debian 11 server.
 Some commands needs the `root` permission level, prefix them with `sudo` if necessary.